 Help your students set and achieve meaningful movement goals with The Holistic Guide to Goal Setting for Dancers.

 1.)
 Functional Alignment: To put it most simply, all dancers should be working toward an understanding of how their muscles, bones, and joints work together to properly align the body when standing still AND when moving through space on the low, mid, and high levels.
 Students who have this understanding can move safely (without excessive risk for injury) and efficiently (without excess strain, tension, exertion, or awkwardness), and transition more easily among dance styles, choreographers’ expectations, and the demands of different teachers.
-It is also the basis for good balance (and therefore good turns!) and proper extension.

 - The Challenge: Based on body type, flexibility, strength, joint mobility, prior injury, and a host of different issues, “proper” functional alignment necessarily won’t be the same for everyone.
 The key is to help students discover their individual best alignment practices an how to maintain and change them as needed while moving.
 This takes time, practice, and patience – for you and the student!